-Entries are now open for The 2017 Scribe Nonfiction Prize for Young Writers!
+Entries are now open for The 2018 Scribe Nonfiction Prize for Young Writers.

-Now in its fifth year, The 2017 Scribe Nonfiction Prize is a unique development award to foster talented writers aged 30 and under writing longform work.
+Now in its sixth year, The 2018 Scribe Nonfiction Prize for Young Writers is a unique development award to foster talented writers aged 30 and under writing longform nonfiction.
 Entries between 5,000 and 10,000 words are welcome across all nonfiction genres, including memoir, journalism, essay, and creative nonfiction.

 Shortlisted writers will receive: